What is synthetic data?

 Additionally, Article 10(5) of the AI Act includes a specific provision regarding the use of synthetic data for bias detection and mitigation.
 It requires AI system providers to first investigate bias using synthetic or anonymized data, rather than directly processing “special categories of personal data.”

-What is local-first computing?
+What is local-only?

-Overview of local-first architecture
+Overview of local-only architecture

 This local-first synthetic data generation tool is developed with support of public and philanthropic organisations.